Kodehodekatty/MoonShop/README.md

 ## CSS and styling
- - used normal CSS instead of the requested SCSS.
-Before, only SCSS could make variables for styling, however, this functionality has been integrated into normal CSS, and wanted to avoid having unnecessary dependencies, so I decided to stick with normal CSS.
+ - I chose not to use SCSS because I didn't need any of the extra functionality it provides and wanted to avoid having unnecessary dependencies

 ## Other sources